Germany-China relationship status: it's complicated | DW | 28.04.2021

 The most recent example of friction came on April 23, when the German government passed the "second law to increase information technology system security."
 Ignore the mouthful of a name, what the new law really aims to do is regulate the Chinese mobile communications supplier Huawei.

-Under the law, Huawei will not be barred from participating in the expansion of the 5G network in Germany, but high barriers will be erected.
-Previously, Beijing's ambassador in Berlin, Wu Ken, had openly threatened that Beijing would "not stand idly by" if Huawei was excluded from the 5G network.
+Under the law, Huawei will not be barred from participating in the expansion of the 5G network in Germany, but high barriers will be put in place.
+Previously, Beijing's ambassador in Berlin, Wu Ken, had openly threatened that Beijing would "not stand idly by" if Huawei were excluded from the 5G network.

 But there are other tricky points: the massive persecution of the Uyghur minority in Xinjiang; the suppression of democracy in Hong Kong; Beijing's aggressive actions in the South China Sea and the Chinese government's threats against Taiwan.
 For Germany, the sources of conflict with China are growing.